 Despite the continuing Russian invasion, we are working closely with our producers and sticking to our production in Ukraine.
 One thing is clear: The safety and well-being of the people comes first and foremost - as a company, we are not making any demands here.
 Our producers are showing their commitment and trying to ensure a safe workplace for the employees, supporting them, for example, by providing SIM cards, food, and safety training and the monitoring of the factory building to preserve their workplace.

-Besides donations in kind, we also support the non-profit organization The “Danube-Carpathian Programme”, which has redirected its focus for the duration of the Russian invasion – from nature-based to humanitarian.
-Therefore, we have decided that for every package that is not returned, we will donate €3 toward humanitarian aid and helping our partners in Ukraine on a monthly basis.
-The donation amount already raised for the Narcissi Valley will remain untouched but frozen for the time being.
+Besides donations in kind, we also supported the non-profit organization “Danube-Carpathian Programme”, which has redirected its focus for the duration of the Russian invasion – from nature-based to humanitarian.
+Therefore, we decided that for every package that was not returned, we would donate €3 toward humanitarian aid and help our partners in Ukraine on a monthly basis.